-Did you know you can buy healthy, good foods at your local farmers market with your Supplemental Nutrition Assistance Program (SNAP) benefits, just like you can at grocery stores?
+Did you know you can buy fresh, healthy foods at your local farmers market with your Supplemental Nutrition Assistance Program (SNAP) benefits—just like you can at grocery stores?

-Formerly called food stamps, SNAP helps people buy the food they need to stay healthy.
-It can be of great help for older adults who struggle to put enough food on the table.
+Formerly called food stamps, SNAP helps older adults buy the food they need to stay healthy.
+This program is valuable for people with low income who struggle to put enough food on the table.
+The typical SNAP benefit amount for a single older adult is $188 a month, or $2,256 yearly.1

 You can use SNAP benefits at local farmers markets to get healthy foods, support local businesses, and meet new people.
 Some markets even give you a little extra to spend.